 A detailed description of the cognitive architecture was provided in deliverable D6.1 at month 18.
-Within this report we describe the functionality of the Deliberative subsystem in connection with Milestone 4: core functionality in robot behaviour.
-The final version of this document will be ready for month 54.
+Within this report we describe the functionality of the Deliberative subsystem.

 Figure 2: Diagram of the cognitive controller subsystem.
 The overall WP6 architecture decomposes into 10 components for delivery as part of the DREAM integrated system for use in therapeutic evaluations.
 This deliverable is concerned with the deliberative aspects of the controller; this includes the following components: deliberativeSubsystem, scriptManager, userModel, systemGUI, sandtrayServer, and sandtrayEvent.
 The remaining components are discussed in other WP6 deliverables.